 This unit is one of five RS3's equipped with both dynamic brakes and a steam generator.
 PRR 8445 was built especially for helper service between Emporium and Keating Summit, Pa., on the Harrisburg-Buffalo line.
 The steam generator was installed to permit the 8445 to protect the passenger schedules on the line between Emporium and Erie in the event of a failure by the normally-assigned E8's.

 With the onset of Conrail the unit was renumbered CR 5487, used for a while, then set aside.
-In 1979 Conrail was in its final stages of rebuilding RS3's into "DeWitt Geeps", so named because PC started rebuilding RS's in their DeWitt, Syracuse, NY shops.
+In 1979 Conrail was in its final stages of rebuilding RS3's into "DeWitt Geeps", so named because PC started rebuilding RS's in their DeWitt shops in Syracuse, New York.

-As the January 1980 Railfan & Railroad Magazine stated, "Conrail's RS3m 9920 is like the proverbial cat with nine lives."
+As the January 1980 Railfan & Railroad magazine stated, "Conrail's RS3m 9920 is like the proverbial cat with nine lives."
 It now has survived a third retirement and an near scrapping by Conrail in April 1986.
-Through the efforts of the NRHS-Rochester's Superintendent of Motive Power and Equipment, David MonteVerde, LV211 was saved from scrap and brought back to Western NY.
-In addition to its third retirement, it has survived two bankruptcies (PC & LV), four former owners (PRR, PC, LV, CR), and now is seeing service on its fifth road.
-On October 1,1986 the unit was leased to the new Rochester & Southern Railroad and worked there for approximately 1 year and then returned to its present location at the Rochester and Genesee Valley Railroad Museum.
+Through the efforts of the David MonteVerde (who at that time was our Superintendent of Motive Power and Rolling Stock), LV211 was saved from scrap and brought back to western New York.
+In addition to its third retirement, it has survived two bankruptcies (PC and LV), four former owners (PRR, PC, LV, CR), and now is seeing service on its fifth road.
+On October 1, 1986, the unit was leased to the new Rochester & Southern Railroad and worked there for approximately one year and then returned to the museum.
 The locomotive was primed and re-painted during the summer of 1990 to match its paint scheme that the Lehigh Valley Railroad used during the early 1970's.
+The unit is fully operational and is a part of our museum's regular train operations.
+We look forward to pairing LV 211 with our LV caboose 95100 in the near future!

 - Gear Ratio 74/18